batcholi/XenonCode/README.md

 # Testing XenonCode
 You may want to test XenonCode or practice your coding skills.
+There is an online fiddle tool at <a href="https://xenoncode.com/">XenonCode.com</a>

+Otherwise, you may want to try running it directly on your computer.
-For this, XenonCode's cli has a `-run` command to test some scripts in the console.
+For this, XenonCode has a cli with a `-run` command to test some scripts in the console.
 This repository comes with the cli tool, located in `build/xenoncode`
+Here's how you can download and run XenonCode:
 ```shell
 # Clone this github repository
 git clone https://github.com/batcholi/XenonCode.git